-As much as I love the look of shirts and dresses on others, I’ve never really felt comfortable to wear them myself.
-Although I did wear a dress to a friend’s wedding a few years ago, but I spent months hunting for that dress to ensure it looked good on me when sitting in my wheelchair.
+As much as I love the look of shirts and dresses on others, I’ve never really felt comfortable wearing them myself.
+Although I did wear a dress to a friend’s wedding a few years ago, I spent months hunting for that dress to ensure it looked good on me when sitting in my wheelchair.

 What I found worked for me was this Pleated Maxi Dress which didn’t have lots of flowing material.
 It was slightly stretchy so it fitted me neatly but was still comfortable and flattered my body shape sitting down.

 It really depends on your shape and size too, and not just your wheelchair.
 A dress that works for me may not work for another wheelchair user.
 Generally, shorter dresses can work best as there is less chance of the material getting caught up in the wheels of your chair.

 Jackets are my least favourite clothing item, but I live in Scotland where it’s mainly cold, so I need to wear them even though I don’t want to.
 Putting jackets on can be a little painful when my arms are bent back to go in the sleeves, which is worse when my arms muscles are tight.
 Jackets also feel very restrictive to my already weakened arms.
 Wearing jackets just makes moving my arms more difficult.

 I can’t wear long coats and jackets, so I always try and find one that is shorter so it will sit neatly around my hips.
 I also like the jacket to be able to tuck comfortably down my back without the rest of the jacket feeling too tight.

 My feet can be a little swollen so I find converse and ankle boots the most comfortable and easy to put on.
 I pretty much live in converse shoes and ankle boots all year round.
 They are casual but can be dressed up so they look good with everything.

 When I’m at home the only thing on my feet are fluffy socks and my ankle slipper boots.
 Comfort and warmth over fashion I’m afraid.